andmagdo/APClassroomAPI/README.md

 # APClassroomAPI
-An api for AP Classroom
+A Python api for AP Classroom